MOUDDENEHamza/data_structures/README.md

 #						COMPILE & RUN

--To compile the TP number 1, you have to type:

-					make compile_tp1

--To run the TP number 1, you have to type:
+-To compile and run the program, you have to type:

-					make run_tp1
+					make

 -To clean the project, you have to type: